CBorowski-dev/docs-operaton-org/content/user-guide/quarkus-integration/configuration.md

 ## Quarkus Extension Configuration

-In addition to the general process engine and job executor configuration properties mentioned in the previous sections, the Camunda Quarkus extension provides some Quarkus-specific configuration properties.
+In addition to the general process engine and job executor configuration properties mentioned in the previous sections, the Operaton Quarkus extension provides some Quarkus-specific configuration properties.
 They can be set through a Quarkus config source, but not through the `QuarkusProcessEngineConfiguration` class.
 You can find all the Quarkus-specific properties in the following table: